apple-avadhesh/apple-avadhesh.github.io/_posts/2024-10-16-Thread-Safety-in-Swift-Race-Condition-Problem.md

 render_with_liquid: false
 ---

 Concurrency in Swift is a powerful tool, allowing us to write efficient and responsive applications.
 However, it also brings with it the responsibility of ensuring thread safety.
-Let's delve into a common concurrency pitfall, using a practical example with <code>DispatchQueue</code> and <code>DispatchGroup</code>.
+Let's delve into a common concurrency pitfall, using a practical example with `DispatchQueue` and `DispatchGroup`.

 ### Scenario:
 The following code, designed to increment a shared resource using a DispatchGroup and concurrent threads: